 Senior Advisor on Europe

-Vice President of Policy Programs, Director of International Partners and the Socrates Program
+Vice President and Director, International Partners, Stevens Initiative and Socrates Program